-- Executes MIPS1 user code, compatible with the R3000. - Executes MIPS2 instruction set extensions introduced in the R4000. - Executes MIPS3 64-bit addressing and instructions introduced in the R4400. - Integrates features for floating point performance improvements and integer improvements, which are called MIPS4 instructions.
+- The ability to execute MIPS1 user code, compatible with the R3000. - The ability to execute MIPS2 instruction set extensions introduced in the R4000. - The ability to execute MIPS3 64-bit addressing and instructions introduced in the R4400. - The ability to execute new instructions which improved floating point and integer performance (MIPS4 instructions).

 The MIPS3 and MIPS4 64-bit capabilities provide both 64-bit virtual addressing and instructions which manipulate 64-bit integer data.
 Processor registers are 64 bits in size.
+Also provided was the ability to use 32 64-bit floating point registers.